NGINX settings

 Service-specific NGINX settings

-If modifying via gitlab.rb, users have to configure NGINX setting for each service separately.
-Settings given via nginx['foo'] WILL NOT be replicated to service specific NGINX configuration (as registry_nginx['foo'] or mattermost_nginx['foo'], etc.).
-For example, to configure HTTP to HTTPS redirection for GitLab, Mattermost and Registry, the following settings should be added to gitlab.rb:
+When you modify the gitlab.rb file, configure NGINX settings for each service separately.
+Settings specified using nginx['foo'] are not replicated to service-specific NGINX configurations (such as registry_nginx['foo'] or mattermost_nginx['foo']).
+For example, to configure HTTP to HTTPS redirection for GitLab, Mattermost and Registry, add the following settings to gitlab.rb:

 nginx['redirect_http_to_https'] = true